Who is Tom Derringer?

 - Tom Derringer and the Aluminum Airship

-- Tom Derringer and the Steam-Powered Saurians (still in the early stages; see "Works in Progress")
+- Tom Derringer and the Steam-Powered Saurians (being written; see "Works in Progress")

 Further volumes that are still pretty vague: